Invariant universality for quandles and fields: Quandles and related structures

-\begin{theorem}[{\cite[Theorem 3]{BroMil}}] For all graphs \( S,T \) in \( X_{Gr} \), we have
+\begin{theorem}[{\cite[Theorem 3]{BroMil}}] For all graphs \( S,T \) in \( X_\mathrm{Gr} \), we have

-Thus, the equivalence relation of isomorphism on the space of countable quandles is \( S_{\infty} \)-complete, that is, every equivalence relation induced by a Borel \( S_\infty \) action on some standard Borel space Borel reduces to \(\iso_{Qdl}\). \end{theorem}
+Thus, the equivalence relation of isomorphism on the space of countable quandles is \( S_{\infty} \)-complete. \end{theorem}

-Proving that \( S \iso_{Gr} T \) implies \( Q_{S} \iso_{Qdl} Q_{T} \) is straightforward but the converse is considerably more involved.
-If \(S\) contains complete vertices and \( \rho \) is an isomorphism from \( Q_{S} \) to \(Q_{T}\), then the surjectivity of \( \rho \) is used substantially to recover an isomorphism of graphs between \( S \) and \( T \).
-Since embeddings do not need to be surjective, the same reasoning therefore does not work for the embeddability relation.
-However, if we restrict our attention to \(X_{CT^{\sqcup}}\), a similar and even simpler argument allows us to prove the following.
+Proving that \( S \iso_\mathrm{Gr} T \) implies \( Q_{S} \iso_\mathrm{Qdl} Q_{T} \) is straightforward but the converse is considerably more involved.
+In the proof of Theorem~\ref{Theorem : BroMil}, whenever \(S\) contains complete vertices and \( \rho \) is an isomorphism from \( Q_{S} \) to \(Q_{T}\), the surjectivity of \( \rho \) is used substantially to recover an isomorphism of graphs between \( S \) and \( T \).
+Since embeddings do not need to be surjective, we cannot prove an analog of Theorem~\ref{Theorem : BroMil} in the same way.
+However, if we restrict our attention to \(X_{\mathrm{CT}^{\sqcup}}\), a simpler argument allows us to prove Theorem~\ref{Theorem : embeddability}.